-Medical estheticians are those who can perform a variety of cosmetic laser treatments (laser hair removal, radiofrequency skin tightening, laser tattoo removal), and if they have a medical professional background, cosmetic injectable treatments (Botox, Juvederm, Restylane, etc.).
+Medical estheticians are those who can perform a variety of cosmetic laser treatments (laser hair reduction, radiofrequency skin tightening, laser tattoo removal), and if they have a medical professional background, cosmetic injectable treatments (Botox, Juvederm, Restylane, etc.).

 Income and salary are the top concerns for those who are interested in jumping into this market as a medical esthetician.
 It’s understandable.
 You need to know if attending one of many medical esthetician schools will be worth it in the end.
 That’s why we help break it down.

 Before we begin talking esthetician salary, it’s important to cover qualifications.

 In order to attend medical esthetician school in most states, you must have your high school degree or GED.
 However, there are a few states that only allow medical professionals, like nurses or doctors, to perform cosmetic laser treatments, so it’s important you check your regulations.
 In order to attend cosmetic injectable courses at medical esthetician schools, you must be a medical professional.

 Check your state’s regulations and gain more information by calling 800-982-6817.

 According to the Bureau of Labor Statistics, skincare specialists earn an average salary of $30,270 per year.
 The Bureau of Labor Statistics also stated that medical estheticians in particular earn anywhere between $32,000 – $52,000 per year, but there are many variables that contribute to those numbers, such as the type of business, skill level, location, part time versus full time, tips and bonuses, your state’s regulations and how hard you choose to work.